AviatrixSystems/Docs/Solutions/egress_nat_pool.rst

 Step 1.
 Launch a gateway
 -------------------------

-Go to Gateway page, click New Gateway to launch a gateway.
+Go to the Gateway page and click New Gateway to launch a gateway.
 Do not check "Enable SNAT".

 Make sure you select a gateway size that supports multiple secondary IPs.
 Click `here <https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/using-eni.html#AvailableIpPerENI>`_ for more information.

 Step 2.
 Add Multiple IP addresses
 -------------------------------------

 This action creates secondary IP addresses on the selected gateway instance.
-Note these IP addresses must be in one consecutive list.
+Note that these IP addresses must be in one consecutive list.
 This secondary IP address should not include the primary IP address of the gateway.

-Go to Gateway page, click on the gateway launched in Step 1.
+Go to Gateway page and click on the gateway launched in Step 1.
 Click Edit.

 Scroll down to "Edit Multiple IPs", enter one or more secondary IP addresses to the gateway.
 You must enter them in a segment format.